SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 On this tour, you'll learn more about the history of this district and stop at the spots where many important events occurred.

+You'll find 16 interpretive signs distributed over about 10 city blocks.
 It's a great way to learn even more about this important SF district.

 >> More about visiting Japantown